BTBRBorn/selfGPT/README.md

 # About
-This is my attempt to create an LLM like Claude or chatGPT.
+This is my attempt to create an LLM.
 So far what I have gpt like model training module on a single gpu.
 Because multi gpu training is expensive (quite expensive if you use thousands of them), I am focusing on trying to find a much more efficient model architecture that has same computational properties makes transformer architecture powerful.
 I am all about efficency.
 Even if in this case it is paramount to make